oroinc/documentation/bundles/commerce/CustomerBundle/index.rst

 Configure Guest Access and Permissions
 --------------------------------------

-When we implement guest functionality for some product, it should be tied with the related feature and added to system configuration on the global, organization, and website level).
+When we implement guest functionality for some product, it should be tied with the related feature and added to system configuration on the global, organization, and website levels.
 By default, it should be disabled:

 .. code-block:: php